Wedding at Cana (Damaskinos): Subject

-The Marriage at Cana is a popular theme painted by many artists.
+The Wedding at Cana is a popular theme painted by many artists.
 Italian Renaissance painter Paolo Veronese who was based in Venice painted his version of The Wedding at Cana.
 The theme is traditionally considered the first miracle attributed to Jesus in the Gospel of John.
 Jesus Christ, his mother, and his disciples were invited to a wedding.
 His mother noticed the wine was running out.
 Jesus delivered a sign of his divinity by turning the water into wine.
 The location of Cana was in some village in Galilee.
 The painting by Michael Damaskinos is a visual interpretation of the event.